mr152here/hexegg/README.md

 # hexegg

-Cross-platform terminal hex viewer and editor with some advanced features.
+Cross-platform terminal hex editor with some advanced features.

 ### Features